-The FIRI Analysis and Tailwater Study will enable a better understanding of the farm irrigation efficiency and how tailwater return flows actually accrue to the Arkansas River as compared to the tailwater assumption an irrigation efficiency factor contained in the Irrigation System Analysis Model (ISAM).
+In 2014, Applicants obtained a WSRA grant to conduct Phase One of the Tailwater Study.
+In its second and final year, Phase One is yielding promising results that support continuation of the Tailwater Study into this proposed Phase Two.
+The Tailwater Study is enabling a better understanding of how tailwater return flows actually accrue to the Arkansas River as compared to the tailwater assumption contained in the H-I Model and the Irrigation System Analysis Model (ISAM).
 ISAM was developed to provide a standard methodology for performing evaluations as to whether irrigation system improvements result in a reduction or change in the timing or location of historical seepage losses or return flows in violation of Article IV-D of the Arkansas River Compact and to implement the "Compact Rules Governing Improvements to Surface Water Irrigation Systems in the Arkansas River Basin in Colorado" (the "Irrigation Improvements Rules").
-The ISAM incorporates certain assumptions and factors contained in the H-I Model.
-The ISAM assumes 10% of the supply to the farm headgate is returned to the river as tailwater.
-This is widely believed to be overly-conservative on water-short ditch systems such as the Fort Lyon Canal.
+The H- Model and the ISAM assume approximately 10% of the supply to the farm headgate is returned to the river as tailwater.
+This was based on studies that gathered data on a field-by-field basis on numerous ditches, which is believed to be overlyconservative on water-short ditch systems such as the Fort Lyon Canal.
+These studies had a very broad focus with various objectives and were not tailored to measure tail water return flows.
 Moreover, it did not consider whether tailwater run-off from one field may actually be utilized on another field within the same farm.
-The ISAM currently contains the H-I Model's 65% maximum farm irrigation efficiency factor.
-In the most recent litigation between Kansas and Colorado over the Arkansas River Compact, this maximum farm irrigation efficiency was the subject of dispute, and Colorado experts believed that the 65% factor was unreasonably low for the Arkansas River Basin.
+Similarly and related, the assumed irrigation efficiency factor in the H-I Model and ISAM is viewed as overly conservative, as the water not returning to the river as tailwater is likely consumed by crops and would thus result in an actual higher irrigation efficiency on the Fort Lyon Canal.